awantika10/Desgen/README.md

 About
 GirlScript Summer of Code is the 3 month long Open Source program during summers conducted by GirlScript Foundation, started in 2018, with an aim to help beginners get started with Open Source Development while encouraging diversity.
 > **NOTE:** All the contributions to be counted under GSSOC should be made to the `gssoc` branch.
+> Please commit the designs and make a PR for each design in SVG format.
 <div >
 <img src="https://raw.githubusercontent.com/GirlScriptSummerOfCode/MentorshipProgram/master/GSsoc%20Type%20Logo%20Black.png" alt="gssoc" height="200" />
   </div>